affinidi/affinidi-cli/README.md

 When you authenticate to Affinidi, the first project is set as your active one by default.
 You can specify which project you want to be active with a flag `affinidi start --project-id <uuid>`

-### Session and configuration files
+### Session

-When you authenticate to Affinidi with affinidi start the CLI will create a folder with a credentials file in your home directory.
+When you authenticate to Affinidi with `affinidi start` the CLI will store your current session in OS Keychain.

-`~/.affinidi/credentials-v2.json` - Stores your current session credentials.
-Keep it secret as this allows you to call Affinidi services.

-When you run affinidi stop your session information is deleted.
+When you run `affinidi stop` your session information is deleted.

 ## Support & Feedback